Ibrahima-prog/Learning-Management-System-With-Laravel-Voyager/README.md

     Can only be created by the admin.
     Can only be edited, seen, browsed or deleted by the admin and the teacher affiliated with the course.
+    After buying a course a student can rate it.
+    Ratings are calculated and appear on the home page.

   c.
 Lessons: